brh55/ip-class/readme.md

 [min-prefix-length](https://github.com/brh55/min-prefix-length) - 🔢 Calculate the minimum prefix length for an IPv4 subnet based on a desired number of host

+[filter-ips](https://github.com/brh55/filter-ips) - :no_entry: Filter a list of IPv4 addresses based on a list of exclusion IPs or addresses containing wildcards.

 ## License

 MIT © [Brandon Him](https://github.com/brh55)